flybywiresim/docs/docs/start/installation.md

     All FlyByWire Simulations A32NX versions are now independent from the default A320neo.

-    We’d like to remind all users of the following three **important changes**:
+    We’d like to remind all users of the following two **important changes**:

     The folder in the Community directory is now: